tushar2001-chiro/Fastelec/Source Code/README.md

-# E-Creamery
+# FastElec

-This is a ice-cream and milkshakes ordering website which provides seperate access to both customers AND managers of a restaurant.
+A website that allows the user to pay bills for the cars registered under his username; specifically, the electricity bills for using the electricity to charge the electric/hybrid cars using Supercharger.

 Features:

 - Login/SignUp

-- Cart (adding multiple items in the cart)
+- Register Cars under the Username.

-- Payment (Only COD) (generating unique payment id randomly)
+- Payment (generating unique payment id randomly

-- Adding multiple restaurants (One manager , one Restaurant but we can have many restaurants as possible)